AdsWizz pixel Skip to content View our accessibility statement

 Shea butter is often best used when combined with other ingredients.
 On its own, it has a thick and hard-to-spread consistency.
 But it’s easy to incorporate into your beauty routine as part of a body butter that contains ingredients you already enjoy.

-Our Undaria Algae™ Body Butter combines whipped shea butter with nutrient-rich Undaria seaweed to create a moisturizer with 72 hours of hydration³.
-For visible skin-firming, our Undaria Collagen™ Body Lotion with shea butter provides ultra-hydration in a lightweight formula.
+Our Undaria Algae™ Body Butter combines whipped shea butter with nutrient-rich Undaria seaweed.
+For visible skin-firming, our Undaria Algae™ Body Lotion with shea butter provides ultra-hydration in a lightweight formula.
 The unscented version is also dermatologist-approved for delicate, sensitive skin.

 Editor's Pick